 When you need to water, you can reduce fungus conditions in your lawn by running your sprinklers during the morning or early afternoon.

-This watering practice will allow the grass the opportunity to dry off before nighttime – which is when fungus multiplies fastest.
+This watering practice will allow the grass the opportunity to dry off before nighttime – which is when fungus disease like brown patch multiplies fastest.
 Lots of homeowners water after the sun has gone down using the argument of “less water evaporation” as the reasoning.
-Waterng this way may be true for saving water, but it creates more favorable conditions for fungus growth.
+Watering this way may be true for saving water, but it creates more favorable conditions for fungus growth.

 Mowing the grass at a higher mower setting helps as well.
 When grass is mowed very low and “scalped” the new growth is very tender.
 The tender, juicy new growth is a perfect setting and host for fungi, compared to the older, tougher and seasoned grass blades.